xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/customers_who_bought_this_product_also_bought.md

     ![customers_who_bought_settings.png]({{site.baseurl}}/attachments/ref_2H8XDl5r/customers_who_bought_settings.png)

 3. Adjust the following settings:
-   * Display block in catalog: Enable this option to use the "Customers who bought this product also bought" block.
+   * **Display block in catalog**: Enable this option to use the "Customers who bought this product also bought" block.
+   * **Maximum number of products to display in block**: Specify the maximum number of products that can be shown within the block.

+3. Once you are done configuring the settings, click the **Submit** button at the bottom of the page to save the changes.